 Lina works across documentary and conceptual practices with photography, video, installation and performance.
 Using different strategies, he calls attention to a variety of social, political, geopolitical, economic, cultural and environmental changes in Cambodia in relation to the globe and in the notion of what power and economic play roles in our everyday living and contemporary present.
-His works usually involve researching to discover, unpack and record the history of present and the imagination of future by learning from the past.
+His works usually involve researching to discover, unpack and document the history of the present and the imagination of the future by learning from the past.

 Lina is an active member of the artist collective, Stiev Selapak since 2007 which founded and co-runs Sa Sa Art Projects since 2010, a long-term initiative committed to the development of contemporary visual arts landscape in Cambodia.
 Together with his collective, they teach, initiate, and innovate art programs facilitating a growing and critically conscious community.
 For the last 3 years, he teach contemporary photography at Sa Sa Art Projects.